Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 ### How to check snapshot results locally

 You can also run the tests locally for faster iteration, although it requires a little setup.
-If you don't want to install the below tools, it is 100% okay to rely on CI for snapshot testing.
+If you don't want to install the below tools, it is okay to use CI for snapshot testing.

 First, you need to install: